How Often Should I Update My Estate Plan?

 Regular Updates Keep Your Estate Plan Effective

-Even if you have not experienced a major life event, you should review and update your estate plan at least every five years.
-Financial institutions may reject outdated documents, especially powers of attorney, if they are considered too old.
-Regular updates help ensure your plan remains legally valid and enforceable.
+Even if you have not experienced a major life event, you should review and update your plan at least every five years.
+Financial institutions often reject powers of attorney that are too old, even if legally valid.
+They do this to prevent fraud and ensure current authority.
+Regularly updating powers of attorney helps avoid such issues.
 Additionally, reviewing beneficiary designations annually is a smart practice, as outdated information can cause delays or disputes in asset distribution.
-Keeping your plan current ensures that your wishes are carried out smoothly and that your estate avoids unnecessary complications when the time comes to execute your documents.
+Keeping your estate plan current ensures your wishes are clear.
+It prevents complications and delays when executing your documents.

 Reach Out to Discuss Updating Your Estate Plan